 Alongside the Google Pixel 3, the P20 Pro remains the camera phone to beat — and that's exactly what Huawei hopes to do with the new Huawei Mate 20 Pro.
 And, boy, does it have fun trying — complete with a design that puts Samsung on notice, an in-display fingerprint sensor and a battery so big that you’ll have enough juice left over to wirelessly charge other phones.

 The news that the Mate 20 Pro won't be sold in the US is utterly disappointing.
-Nevertheless, if you can get your hands on this Android flagship, it should be be worth every penny.
+Nevertheless, if you can get your hands on this Android flagship, you'll have yourself one of the best smartphones money can buy.

 Update Nov.
 14: The Mate 20 Pro is now available for sale on eBay for $899.